redaGit/J29/README.md

 The workshop will primarily focus on getting familiar with the key concepts in EDA.
 As such, we are not going to spend a lot of time diving deep into the inner workings of EDA.
 We hope that participating in this workshop will whet your appetite.
 Since EDA is free (as in :beer:) to try, you can easily spin up your own installation and get as wild as you want!

+**When you are ready to spin up your own playground...
+[Try EDA!](https://docs.eda.dev/getting-started/try-eda/)**

+We will be building our fabric and overlay on top of the base topology that is instantiated when you start the Try EDA!
+Playground, but you are encouraged to get as creative as your computer resources will allow 💻

+# Topologies